RSDuck/duckstation/README_Switch.md

+## Installation

+To use it put the switch folder from the 7z file onto the root of your SD card, so that there is a `duckstation` folder inside the `switch` folder.

+Alternatively you can also put the duckstation folder wherever you like.

 ## Building

 Requires devkitA64, libnx and the Switch CMake package.
 Also a  bunch of portlibs package I forgot to write down.
 Install them as errors pop up.